jackstine/commenter-landing/content/terms/index.md

 # Applicable Law

-By visiting this using our services, you agree that the laws of the United States of America, without regard to principles of conflict laws, will govern these terms of service, or any dispute of any sort that might come between YT-Commenter and you, or its business partners and associates.
+By visiting this using our services, you agree that the laws of the United States of America, without regard to principles of conflict laws, will govern these terms of service, or any dispute of any sort that might come between YouTube-Commenter and you, or its business partners and associates.

 # Disputes